Meta Ads vs Google Demand Gen for Ecommerce: Which Channel Drives Better ROI?

 - Why Comparing Google Demand Gen to Meta Ads Has Been So Hard

-- What is Demand Gen Marketing
+- What is the Demand Gen campaign type in Google Ads?

 - What Are Meta Ads (Facebook & Instagram Ads)?